rocky112358/ACS-ACR122U-Tool/README.md

 # ACS-ACR122U-Tool
 Python tool for ACR122U NFC Reader/Writer

-## Notice (2018-03-24)
+## Notice (2020-02-25 fixed)
-There will be any update from me for a while because I don't have the hardware now.
+There will be no update from me for a while because I don't have the hardware now.
 Pull requests are welcome.

 ## Enviroment